Compute

 The vulnerability fix priority is weighted based on the CVSS score, release time, and the importance of the assets affected by the vulnerability.
 It reflects the urgency of the fix.

-classifies vulnerability fix priorities into four levels: critical, high, medium, and low.
+Vulnerabilities are classified into four priority levels: critical, high, medium, and low.
 You can refer to the priorities to fix the vulnerabilities that have significant impact on your server first.

 • Critical: This vulnerability must be fixed immediately.
 Attackers may exploit this vulnerability to cause great damage to the server.